Unsupervised Domain Adaptation Using Approximate Label Matching: Introduction

-In one, training samples are re-weighted to make the resulting hypothesis better suited to classification on the testing set.
-Kernel Mean Matching (KMM) is a well-known domain adaptation technique that falls into this category \cite{kmm}.
-This algorithm re-weights source points in an effort to make the means of the source and target dataset as close as possible in a reproducing kernel Hilbert space.
-An advantage of KMM is that it circumvents the need to approximate any distributions.
+Domain adaptation has been approached in two distinct ways.
+In the first, training samples are re-weighted to make the resulting hypothesis better suited for classification on the test set.
+Kernel Mean Matching (KMM) is an example of a domain adaptation technique that falls into this category \cite{kmm}.
+KMM re-weights source points in an effort to make the means of the source and target datasets as close as possible in a reproducing kernel Hilbert space, which circumvents the need to approximate source or target distributions.
+Like other kernel methods, a vanilla implementation of KMM requires the construction of a matrix that is square with the number of samples in the target dataset, causing potential difficulty when working with large amounts of data.

-In the alternative approach, the source and/or target datasets are transformed into a different space where they better match each other.
-Transfer Component Analysis (TCA) operates in this way \cite{tca}, attempting to find a set of ``transfer components'' such that source and target datasets appear to have the same underlying distribution when projected into this new space.

-Because we attempt to transform the target data to make it look like the source data, our method falls into the latter category.